 In a few minutes, Miss Van took a seat on an aged chaise lounge in the living room.
 I excused myself, brought my team into the house, and we began our inspection of the premises.
 Having been in the business of residential biohazard remediation, including facing challenging home cleanup jobs, the task at hand in Miss Van’s home was heart-wrenching.

-Everywhere my team and I went in the modest sized Beverly Hills home, we found filthy conditions.
+Everywhere my team and I went to the modest-sized Beverly Hills home, we found filthy conditions.
 The state of the residence was so alarming that the living room floor was littered by human feces, some fresher and some clearly present in the room for a long time.
 Although structurally the house was in decent condition, the state of the interior, with human waste and other garbage, rendered the residence hazardous to the health of Miss Van and others.

 Deep Cleaning, Sanitizing, and Deodorizing Ms. Van’s Home